Dickey County, North Dakota

 Dickey County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 4,999.
-Its county seat is Ellendale.
+As of the 2020 census, the population was 4,999 and was estimated to be 4,930 in 2024.
+The county seat is Ellendale and the largest city is Oakes.

 History

-The Dakota Territory legislature created Dickey County on March 5, 1881, with territories annexed from McPherson County, South Dakota and Ransom County, North Dakota, with some previously unorganized territories added.
-Its governing structure was effected on August 18, 1882.
+The Dakota Territory legislature created Dickey County on March 5, 1881, with territories annexed from McPherson County, South Dakota; and Ransom County, North Dakota with some previously unorganized territories added.
+It was organized on August 18, 1882.
 It was named for a member of the Territorial Legislature, George H. Dickey.

 Geography

 Dickey County lies on the south side of North Dakota.
 Its south boundary line abuts the north boundary line of the state of South Dakota.
 The James River flows south-southeasterly through the east part of the county, and the Maple River flows south-southeasterly through the center part of the county.
 The county terrain consists of rolling hills, dotted with lakes and ponds in its western portion, with the area devoted to agriculture.
-The terrain slopes to the south and east, with its highest point being a hill near the southwestern corner at 2,139' (652m) ASL.
-The county has a total area of 1142.157 sqmi, of which 1131.493 sqmi is land and 10.664 sqmi (0.9%) is water.
+The terrain slopes to the south and east, with its highest point being a hill near the southwestern corner at 2,139 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1142.157 sqmi, of which 1131.493 sqmi is land and 10.664 sqmi (0.93%) is water.
+It is the 31st largest county in North Dakota by total area.